class Stage

 The Stage object is not globally accessible.
 You need to access it

-property of a DisplayObject instance.
+through the stage property of a DisplayObject instance.

 The Stage class has several ancestor classes - DisplayObjectContainer, InteractiveObject, DisplayObject, and EventDispatcher - from which it inherits properties and methods.
 Many of these properties and methods are either inapplicable to Stage objects, or require security checks when called on a Stage object.
 The properties and methods that require security checks are documented as part of the Stage class.